Model Context Protocol (MCP)

 Security

-The MCP endpoint in PgArachne fully respects the established database rules:
+The MCP endpoint fully respects PostgreSQL’s permission system:

-• Authorization: The AI sees and can call only those functions from allowed schemas that the authenticated role has GRANT EXECUTE for.
+• Authorization: The AI can see and call only those functions in allowed schemas for which the authenticated role has GRANT EXECUTE.

-• RLS: Row-Level Security is fully active — the AI will only see the rows the specific role has access to.
+• RLS: Row-Level Security is fully active — the AI sees only the rows the specific role has access to.